Nasser-Mohammed/MechE_Nail_Statistics/README.md

 # Nail Metrics
 ## About
 Nail_Metrics is an OpenCV based program created for experimental research in Materials Science for the Mechanical Engineering Department at LSU.
-It utilizes multiprocessesing for faster execution.
+It utilizes multiprocessesing for faster execution, and ouputs your choice of a CSV, video, or both.

 ## Below is a trimmed sample output of the video option
 https://user-images.githubusercontent.com/81037208/215588830-b8ca38a3-f3e1-470b-9250-0ee079c60f37.mp4